Physical Education

 Overview

-Students investigate the characteristics of each system and the interplay of the systems during physical activity, as well as exploring the causes of fatigue and considering different strategies used to postpone fatigue and promote recovery.
+Students consider the cardiovascular, respiratory and muscular systems and the roles of each in supplying oxygen and energy to the working muscles.
+They investigate the characteristics and interplay of the 3 energy systems for performance during physical activity, sport and exercise.
+Students explore the causes of fatigue and consider different strategies used to postpone fatigue and promote recovery.

 Unit Prerequisites